JuliaPhylo/PhyloNetworks.jl/README.md

 Julia is a high-level and interactive programming language (like R or Matlab), but it is also high-performance (like C).
 To install Julia, go to http://julialang.org/downloads/

+IMPORTANT: Julia code is just-in-time compiled.
+This means that the first time you run a function, it will be compiled at that moment.
+So, please be patient!
+Future calls to the function will be much much faster.
+Trying out toy examples for the first calls is a good idea.

 PhyloNetworks was developed under Julia version 0.3.5, and has been tested on different versions of 0.3.X.